 Fair Trading is successful in reaching a resolution between the parties in the majority of cases.
 Should a complaint not be resolved, the next course of action will depend on the issues in dispute.
 If the complaint relates to defective or incomplete building work, the complaint may be referred to a Building Inspector.

-If the complaint relates to a contractual issue such as deposits, the home owner may be able to lodge a building claim with the NSW Civil and Administrative Tribunal (NCAT) seeking an order for the payment of moneys or another course of action to resolve the complaint.
+If the complaint relates to a contractual issue such as deposits, the homeowner may be able to lodge a building claim with the NSW Civil and Administrative Tribunal (NCAT) seeking an order for the payment of money or another course of action to resolve the complaint.